 Bourdin went on to stay with the Barclays for a good five months, before private investigator Charlie Parker, who was assisting a TV crew with filming the family's story, grew suspicious.
 The whole story ended with Bourdin spending the next six years in an American prison for passport fraud and perjury.
-It also recently just became a film called The Imposter, which premiered at Sundance back in January.
-I noticed that Bourdin tweeted about disliking the director Bart Layton, even though it didn't seem like he had seen the film.
+It also recently just became a film called The Imposter, which premiered at Sundance back in January and in UK cinemas just last week.
+Right after its UK release, I noticed that Bourdin had begun tweeting about disliking the director Bart Layton, even though it didn't seem like he had seen the film.
 So I decided to get in touch.

 VICE: Hi, Frédéric, did I get you at the right time?
 I can call back later if you want?

 Frédéric Bourdin: Yeah, I'm going to bed very late and I'm very tired, but we can talk now still.
 Geniuses have great minds.
 We can think even when we haven't had any sleep.

 Alright, cool.
 So, I see you've been posting your opinions about The Imposter and the people who made it on Twitter and YouTube.
 Take me back to how this all started.

 I was approached by a reporter who told me that he’d heard about my life story and wanted to hear my side of it so he could eventually make a documentary about the whole thing.
 I've always wanted people to understand me, because I don't like to be pictured as something I'm not, so I agreed to meet with him in London to talk about everything.
 The reporter quickly disappeared, and I was left with Bart Layton.

 The director of the film?